alphagov/govuk-prototype-kit-docs/docs/v13/documentation/add-change-nunjucks-components.md

 ## Delete parts of a component

-Some components like radios and tables have multiple `items` or `rows`.
-You can add or delete these to fit your design.

 Some components are made up of multiple parts.
 For example, the checkboxes are `items` in the checkbox component and a table has multiple `rows`.
 You can add or delete these to fit your design.

 This is the radios component: